 When a death occurs outside of Minnesota, the donor’s estate, next of kin or authorizing person is responsible for the transportation and paperwork costs associated with bringing the donor’s body from the place of death to the University of Minnesota.
 These arrangements must be made with a funeral home.
-If a donor’s body has already been transported into Minnesota, the Anatomy Bequest Program will cover the expense of transporting the donor’s body from that location to the University of Minnesota.

 3. Is there a need for whole body anatomical donations?

 Yes.
 There is an ever growing need for whole body donations for use in anatomy classes and for medical research.
 Whole body donors are an essential component in the preparation of health professionals and a crucial tool in researching medical interventions and devices.

 4. Can I be both an organ and a whole body donor?

 Yes.
 We encourage you to sign up for any donor program that interests you.
 At the time of death we work with other donor organizations and the next of kin/authorizing person to facilitate any and all donations possible.
 For a list of other donor organizations, click here: Donor Organizations

 5. Is there an age limit preventing me from body donation?

 Individuals must be at least 18 years old to donate.
 There is no upper age limit.
 (See Requirements for Donation)

 6. If I have had surgery in the past can I still donate my body to the University of Minnesota?